 If you can pass all three parts on your first try, you can expect to pay a $30.75 fee (for 2023 applications) to the IRS for your Preparer Tax Identification Number (PTIN), $618 in exam fees ($206 for each part as of 3/1/2023), a $140 enrollment fee (as of 3/1/2023) to the IRS with your application, and the cost of your review course.

 Enrolled Agents are experts in taxation and share the same representation rights as a CPA with a less stringent exam and no education/work requirements.
 If you wish to practice taxation, there is no difference to the IRS between a CPA and an EA.
-They both shared unlimited representation rights.
+They both share unlimited representation rights.

 No. There are no citizen or residency requirements.
-During PTIN renewal, you will be asked for your social security number.
-If you do not have one, you can apply for your PTIN using Form 8946.
+During PTIN application, you will be asked for your social security number.
+If you do not have a social security number, you can apply for your PTIN using Form 8946.
 With Prometric testing centers all over the world, you do not need to come to the U.S. to test.

-The exams are offered in a computer-based format at authorized Prometric test centers in the United States and certain designated international locations.
+The exam is offered in a computer-based format at authorized Prometric test centers in the United States and certain designated international locations.
 To locate a testing center near you, visit the Prometric website.

 A new EA examination period commences each year on May 1 and continues through February 28 of the following year.
 No testing occurs during March or April.

 Yes.
 You will need a PTIN to register for the exam.
 The IRS Tax Professional PTIN Sign-up System is available at www.irs.gov/ptin.

 Once you have your PTIN, you may register online at Prometric.

-Yes, you may take the Enrolled Agent exams in any order you please.
-We typically recommend starting with parts 1 and 3, saving part 2 (business) for last.
+Yes, you may take the Enrolled Agent parts in any order you please.

 Depending on experience, you should expect to invest up to 40-70 hours of total study time for each exam part.